A Game-Theoretic Approach for Hierarchical Epidemic Control: Future Work

-We have initiated the study of a new game-theoretic model motivated by decentralized, strategic policy-making under pandemic conditions, and experimentally uncovered interesting aspects of its equilibria.
-There are several immediate directions for future work: more extensive experimentation for other parameter configurations, including the formulation and testing of (causal) hypotheses; using the actual ABM \cite{wilder2020modeling} instead of our closed-form infection estimation and handling the resulting computational efficiency issues; considering more complex policies (e.g. temporally evolving strategies) and invoking more sophisticated EGTA approaches.
-It would also be interesting to apply HPMG or its natural variants to other problems of hierarchical decision-making within, say, a corporate or ideological (e.g. political) organization, where ``superiors'' can impose a non-compliance penalty or offer a compliance bonus.
+Further research directions include more extensive experimentation under various parameter configurations (e.g. testing causal hypotheses); using the actual ABM \cite{wilder2020modeling} instead of our approximations and handling the resulting computational issues; considering more complex policies (e.g. adaptive strategies or multi-dimensional action spaces) and invoking more sophisticated empirical game-theoretic analysis; applying HECG or its natural variants to other problems of hierarchical decision-making such as within a corporation or political organization, or in the interplay of domestic and international politics \cite{putnam1988diplomacy}.

-\section{Omitted Details from Section~\ref{sec:infec}}
+\section{Omitted Details from Section~2.3}

 We will state and prove a useful property of Poisson distributions. \begin{proposition} Consider a random variable $Y \sim \Poi(\lambda)$.
 Then, for any non-zero real number $b$ independent of $Z$,

 \end{proposition} \begin{proof} From definitions,